Your Unconscious Mind

 6. KEEP REPRESSED EMOTIONS REPRESSED FOR PROTECTION: The Unconscious Mind also has the opportunity of keeping the memories repressed.
 In some cases this is what the Unconscious Mind performs as a short term function.
 In the long term, the Unconscious Mind will continue to repeat the of process of presenting the memories so that they can be released, because negatives emotions, if they remain repressed, are damaging to the body.
 We’ll see this in the eighth Prime Directive of the Unconscious Mind.

-8. TO PRESERVE THE BODY: The Unconscious Mind is also in charge of preserving the body.
-This means, other things being equal, that if you walk along the street and were to step of the pavement in front of a bus, your unconscious mind will jump you back out of the way to a place of safety and you will be safe.
+8. TO PRESERVE THE BODY: This means, other things being equal, that if you walk along the street and were to step of the pavement in front of a car, your unconscious mind will jump you back out of the way to a place of safety and you will be safe.
 Many people notice that in times of extreme danger, their unconscious mind takes over and the conscious mind is not at all involved at that moment.
 They may even language it by saying something like, “I didn’t think about it….it’s as if I knew what I had to do and I just did it.”

 13. TO RESPOND TO INSTINCTS AND HABITS: Some instincts are “hard wired” and have them from birth – like the Fight or Flight response.
 Other habits we learn and install over time.
 It’s the job of the Unconscious Mind to not only generate these it is also responsible for maintaining both instincts and habits.